dart-archive/www.dartlang.org/src/site/docs/library-tour/index.markdown

 // Specify the number of digits after the decimal. assert(123.456.toStringAsFixed(2) == '123.46');

-// Specify the number of sig figs. assert(123.456.toStringAsPrecision(2) == '1.2e+2');
+// Specify the number of significant figures. assert(123.456.toStringAsPrecision(2) == '1.2e+2');
 assert(Math.parseDouble('1.2e+2') == 120.0);
 {% endhighlight %}